foobar167/junkyard/manual_image_annotation2/readme.md

 All parameters are saved in configuration INI files which is in the "Temp" directory.

-The output of the program is the set of rectangular images.
+The output of the program is the set of rectangular images in the "Temp" directory.

-To start Manual Image Annotation type:
+To start Manual Image Annotation with rectangles:
 ```shell
 c:\path\to\your\python\version-3.x\python.exe runme.py
 ```

-Tested on Windows for Python 3.7.
+Tested on Windows and Ubuntu for Python 3.7.

 External libraries:
 ```shell